tylencallander/tylencallander/README.md

 ## Hello 👋

-I'm Tylen, a computer science student attending the University of Guelph.
+I'm a second year computer science student attending the University of Guelph.

-I'm currently working as a full stack software engineer at Kontek Process Water Management in Ontario.
+I'm currently working as a full stack software engineer at Kontek Ecology Systems.